alphagov/paas-cf/README.md

 ## Pingdom checks
 Visit [Pingdom documentation page](https://github.com/alphagov/paas-cf/blob/master/doc/pingdom.md)

-## Datadog credentials
-These must be published in each new environment.
-Visit the [Datadog documentation page](https://github.com/alphagov/paas-cf/blob/master/doc/datadog.md)

 ## Other useful commands
 Type `make` to get the list of all available commands.